 The Barryvox S is both a digital three-antenna beacon and a single antenna analog beacon with up to a 70-meter range, putting it ahead of many beacons on the market.
 Mammut claims this allows for a 70-meter search strip width during a beacon search.
 The Smart Search on-screen display of the Barryvox S is somewhat different from other beacons, in that it indicates much more than just a number and a basic direction arrow.
 In acquisition and coarse search modes, the on-screen prompts show an animation demonstrating what you should be doing (eg. moving fast in a zig-zag across the debris field in acquisition mode, and then slowing down and paying attention to the arrows in coarse mode).
 Once in the fine search portion of a beacon search, a line and arrow will guide you in performing the cross-bracket pattern in the most efficient manner.

-In most of our test beacon searches at IPRW 2019, the Barryvox S eliminated the need to do all four sides of the bracket and confirmed the lowest number, where we would begin probing.
+In most of our practice beacon searches at IPRW 2021, the Barryvox S eliminated the need to do all four sides of the bracket and confirmed the lowest number, where we would begin probing.
 Understanding how these indicators work and what they mean is paramount to using the beacon in real life, but once you figure out the difference, they will help you perform faster and more efficient searches.

 Another unique feature is that the beacon will transmit what Mammut calls “vitals” on a separate W-Link frequency.
 This tech has been around since Mammut's older Pulse beacons.
 If you are buried wearing your Barryvox S, the beacon’s built-in accelerometer can communicate the fact that you are moving or breathing to any searcher also using a W-Link enabled beacon.
 It’s a nice added feature, but brings up the ethical question of “do you trust a machine to decide who to dig out first?”
 We’ll leave that decision up to you, but statistically it should help save lives.